Monmouth Executive Center

 In 1983, Mr. Kaye became the Prosecutor of Monmouth County and served in that position for 23 years.
 He was the chief law enforcement officer of the county with a staff of 300 and oversight over 53 separate municipal police departments.

 Mr. Kaye has broad experience and skill in identifying and resolving disputes and has been recognized for his ability to lessen adversarial relations within groups.
-He supervised and evaluated details to achieve numerous planned objectives.
 He created the first Environmental Prosecution unit in New Jersey and one of the first in the eastern United States.
 Mr. Kaye formed the first Human Relations Commission in New Jersey.
 He established the first Drunk Driving Task Force and the first High School Drug & Alcohol Task Force in New Jersey.
 Likewise, the first Digital Crime Prosecution Unit was founded by him in 1990.
 He was a leader in child abuse prosecution initiatives beginning in the 1980s.

 In 1996, he was the President of the National District Attorneys Association, the professional organization of American Prosecutors from every state with over 7,000 members.
 He was one of the organizers of the International Association of Prosecutors and served on its Executive Board for many years.
 The international body has 5,000 members from 123 countries.